vfxGer/hellogo/README.md

 # Hello Go
-I was starting to learn GoLang and I stumbled at the very first hurdle, writing *Hello World*.
+I was starting to learn Golang and I stumbled at the very first hurdle, writing *Hello World*.

 Now it is easy to write hello world, you create a a go file like this:
 ```